 - Oatmeal without cooking – Technically, oatmeal can be a camp meal with no cooking required.
 Just soak the oats overnight in water or milk and come morning they’ll be ready to eat.
 They might not be hot but they are still tasty!

 - Hobo potatoes – Potato, sweet potato, and corn all work well for this camping food hack.
-Butter up some aluminum foil and wrap up your chosen delicacy with it.
+Butter up some aluminium foil and wrap up your chosen delicacy with it.
 Let your hobo cuisine slow-roast in the embers of the fire until it’s soft and delicious.

 - Roasted marshmallows +1 – How do you make a roasted marshmallow better?
 You put in an Oreo and then you realise your life has peaked.
 Well done, you can die happily now.